 The Japanese are picky about seafood, as you know, and one of the popular Sushi ingredients is boiled shrimp so we should know how to make the perfect boiled shrimp!

 Today, I am going to tell you the Japanese secret hack to boil shrimp at home.

 You may feel there are few more steps to boil shrimp, but! you can surprise your family and friends with delicious boiled shrimp when following these 7 Japanese cooking tips.

 These tips can be used for raw and frozen shrimp, just don’t forget this.

 - Salt Can Bring Shrimp to Clean And More Benefits

-- Scramble Shrimp And Rinse Well To Clean
+- Agitate Shrimp And Rinse Well To Clean

 - Make The Perfect Boiling Water For Shrimp

 - Consider To Divide Your Shrimp To Boil In Two Times